 What You Should Know About Impacted Wisdom Teeth

 Wisdom teeth, also known as the third set of molars located at the very back of your mouth, usually erupt during your late teen years or early adulthood (between 17-21 years old).
 Sometimes, these teeth do not erupt properly and may get stuck under your gum or do not have enough room to break through the gum.
 Dentists would consider these impacted wisdom teeth.
+In some cases, there may be no apparent or immediate problems.
+However, impacted wisdom teeth are more prone to tooth decay and gum disease than other teeth, and can cause pain and other dental problems.

 Symptoms of Impacted Wisdom Teeth